made-by-pioneer/georgia-technologies/content/services/Data Backup and Disaster Recovery.md

 name = "Data Backup and Disaster Recovery" weight = 4
 [page_content]
 paragraph = "With partnerships with several leading vendors, we help you secure business financials, intellectual property, customer information and other mission-critical data against system corruption, catastrophic loss, accidental deletion, hackers, natural disasters, malicious insiders and more.
-Whatever you need, we can develop a customized solution that ticks all of the boxes." title = "Protect critical business data with reliable backup" [page_content.bullet_points.bullet_point1] text = "Forget worrying about the integrity of your backups.
+Whatever you need, we can develop a customized solution that checks all of the boxes." title = "Protect critical business data with reliable backup" [page_content.bullet_points.bullet_point1] text = "Forget worrying about the integrity of your backups.
 Our off-site solution virtually eliminates human error by automatically securing up-to-date data from across your organization."